mattgonzalez/Direct2DDemoPlugin/README.md

 ```
             //
-            // Turn on Direct2D mode; make sure this window is on the desktop and has a ComponentPeer
+            // Turn on Direct2D mode; make sure to do this after the window has been added to the desktop
             //
             #if JUCE_DIRECT2D
             jassert(getPeer() && isOnDesktop());